renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/core-abilities/metadata.md

 ## Local and global metadata injection with multi-stage analysis
-(1)
+1\.
-Khulnasoft Merge initially retrieves for each PR the following data:
+Pr Merge initially retrieves for each PR the following data:

 - PR title and branch name
 - PR original description